- Serves 10

 - Add the majority of your juice & zest to the pan with the dried fruit along with the cinnamon, bring to a gentle simmer & cook for 5-10 minutes until reduced.
 Allow to cool for 30 minutes.

 - Preheat your oven to 170C, line a large tray with parchment paper.

-- Fold the mincemeat through your cookie dough & scoop tablespoon sized portions onto the tray leaving a lot of space between them.
+Fold the mincemeat through your cookie dough & scoop tablespoon sized portions onto the tray leaving a lot of space between them (they spread a lot!)

 - Leave to cool on the tray for at least 5 mins otherwise you won’t be able to pick them up, then transfer to a wire rack to cook or just eat them warm…..